 - Measurement tools with analytics and reporting

-Instant communications is just as important as real-time communications.
+Instant communication is just as important as real-time communication.
 Both ensure employees are given the most current information as it happens.
 In any emergency, time is of the essence.
 Old information can be dangerous and cause confusion.
 The best software will allow an organization to communicate as frequently as needed to provide the latest updates without delay.